BRIAN MICHAEL JENKINS

-Mr. Jenkins has a B.A. in fine arts and a Masters Degree in history, both from UCLA.
-He studied at the University of Guanajuato in Mexico and at the University of San Carlos in Guatemala where he was a Fulbright Fellow and received a fellowship from the Organization of American States.
+He received a Bachelor of Arts degree in fine arts and a Masters degree in history, both from UCLA.
+He also studied at the University of Guanajuato, Mexico, and in the Department of Humanities at the University of San Carlos, Guatemala, where he was a Fulbright Fellow and received a second fellowship from the Organization of American States.

-Commissioned in the infantry, Mr. Jenkins became a paratrooper and a captain in the Green Berets.
-He is a decorated combat veteran having served in the Seventh Special Forces Group in the Dominican Republic and with the Fifth Special Forces Group in Vietnam.
-He returned to Vietnam as a member of the Long Range Planning Task Group, receiving the Department of the Army's highest award for his service.
+Commissioned in the infantry at the age of 19, Mr. Jenkins became a paratrooper and ultimately a captain in the Green Berets.
+He is a decorated combat veteran, having served in the Seventh Special Forces Group in the Dominican Republic during the American intervention and later as a member of the Fifth Special Forces Group in Vietnam (1966–1967).
+He returned to Vietnam on a special assignment in 1968 to serve as a member of the Long Range Planning Task Group; he remained with the Group until the end of 1969, receiving the Department of the Army’s highest award for his service.
+Mr. Jenkins returned to Vietnam on an additional special assignment in 1971.